COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - Social distancing for staff must be of 1.5 meters for lunch.

-- Staggering the time of arrivals or dismissals will occur for September 2020 until the government feels it is no longer necessary.
+- Staggering the time of arrivals and dismissals will occur from September 2021 until the government feels it is no longer necessary.

 - Children must follow the walk flow pattern when entering the campus and in each classroom.

 - Students will also have to use hand sanitizer before entering their classroom.